unepwcmc/ProtectedPlanet/docker/pg-upgrade/README.md

 - [`upgrade.sh`](./upgrade.sh) — every step is commented with why it is there
 - [Plan: 06 — PostGIS & database](../../upgrade-plan/backend/06-postgis-and-database.md) —
-  where this sits in the backend upgrade, the spatial regression checklist, and the open question of dev being on PostGIS 3.6.1 while CI is on 3.5.x
+  where this sits in the backend upgrade, and the spatial regression checklist